The page has been translated by Gen AI.

 CICD Pipeline

-Tool NameEnter a tool name for user identification.
+Tool nameEnter the tool name for user identification.

-URLEnter the URL address to access the tool.
+URLEnter the URL address to access the tool

 • Duplicate URLs cannot be registered.

-IPEnter the IP list.
+IPEnter IP list

-IDP UsageSelect whether to use IDP.
+IDP usageSelect whether to use IDP.

-IDP TypeIf using IDP, select the IDP type (CMP IDP, other IDP).
+IDP typeWhen using IDP, select the IDP type (CMP IDP, other IDP).

-User Account Authentication TypeSelect the authentication type for tool users.
+User account authentication typeSelect the authentication type for the tool user.

 Table.
-CICD Pipeline Input Items
+CICD Pipeline input items

 Image Registry

-Tool NameEnter a tool name for user identification.
+Tool nameEnter the tool name for user identification.

-URLEnter the URL address to access the tool.
+URLEnter the URL address to access the tool

 • Duplicate URLs cannot be registered.